 Don’t flash an immediate smile when greeting someone.
-This comes off as insincere, as if anyone in your line of sight would receive that same smile.
-Your goal is to make each person feel great in your presence by making them feel special.
+This comes off as insincere, as if anyone in your line of sight would receive the same smile.
+Your goal is to make each person feel special.

-Instead, pause and look at the other person’s face for a second, and then let a big, warm, responsive smile flood over your face and overflow into your eyes.
+She recommends a short pause to look in the other person’s eyes for a second, and then let a big, warm, responsive smile come onto your face.

-Even though the delay is less than a second, it will convince people the smile is sincere and personalized for them.
-This can add more richness and depth to how people perceive you.
+Even though the delay is less than a second, it will convince people the smile is sincere and personalized.
+This can add richness and depth to how people perceive you.

-Many times, personalities are distracted by crowds or activity surrounding the event.
-Listeners come up to shake hands and your eyes are constantly darting from one place to another.
+Many times, personalities are distracted by crowds or activity at the event.
+Listeners come to shake hands and your eyes constantly dart from one place to another.
 The listener gets the impression you’re not invested in the relationship.
 They feel that you don’t care.

 Instead, practice the tactic of having sticky eyes.

-Pretend your eyes are glued to your conversation partner’s with sticky warm taffy.
+Pretend your eyes are glued to the listener’s eyes with sticky warm taffy.

-A case study proved that subjects reported significantly higher feelings of respect and fondness for colleagues who used this technique.
+A case study proves that subjects reported significantly higher feelings of respect and fondness for colleagues using this technique.

-Often public appearances are in group settings.
-Perhaps there’s one influencer that you want to make an impression on.
+Public appearances are usually in group settings.
+Perhaps there’s one influencer that you want to impress.

-In a group of people, you should occasionally look at the person you are interested in, no matter who else is talking.
-If your attention is drawn to that person even when they are simply listening, you show that you are extremely interested in his or her reactions.
+In a group of people, try to occasionally look at a person you are interested in, no matter who else is talking.
+If your attention is drawn to that person even when they are simply listening, you show that interest in his or her reaction.

 But be careful.
-This could also be a little creepy and make them feel uncomfortable.
-You should primarily watch the speaker, but allow your glance to bounce to your target when the speaker finishes interesting points.
+This could also be creepy and make them feel uncomfortable.
+You should primarily watch the speaker, but allow a glance to bounce to the target when a speaker finishes interesting points.